 Solutions for Youth Employment – Toward Solutions for Youth Employment, 2015

-Solutions for Youth Employment is a multistakeholder coalition initiated by the World Bank, International Labor Organization and RAND, among others.
+Solutions for Youth Employment is a multistakeholder coalition initiated by the World Bank, International Labour Organization and RAND, among others.
 This baseline report considers the youth employment landscape, exploring its problems and solutions.

 - “Most jobs in fragile and post-conflict states will likely come from the informal sector, not the formal private sector.”